OPS-E2E-PPE/VBA-Docs/api/Outlook.OlkBusinessCardControl.md

 ---
-title: OlkBusinessCardControl Object (Outlook)
+title: OlkBusinessCardControl object (Outlook)
 keywords: vbaol11.chm1000333
 f1_keywords:
 - vbaol11.chm1000333
-ms.prod: outlook
 api_name:
 - Outlook.OlkBusinessCardControl
 ms.assetid: 9a2de42b-7a43-3fd9-7fcc-93fc1508ce0f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# OlkBusinessCardControl Object (Outlook)
+# OlkBusinessCardControl object (Outlook)

 This control displays a business card.

 ## Remarks

 Before you use this control for the first time in the forms designer, add the Microsoft Outlook Business Card Control to the control toolbox.
 You can only add this control to a form region in an Outlook form using the forms designer; you cannot add this control to a Visual Basic **UserForm** object in the Visual Basic Editor.

 The following is an example of a Business Card control at runtime: